Gray chevron arrow pointing to the right

 THCA Therapeutic Effects

 THCA shares many of THC’s therapeutic qualities.
-But the extra carboxyl group in THCA results in different interactions with the human body than THC.
-For instance, THCA displays some effects more in common with CBD, cannabis’ other widely known cannabinoid.
+But the extra carboxyl group in THC-A results in different interactions with the human body.
+As a result, THCA shares several wellness benefits in common with CBD, marijuana’s other widely known cannabinoid.

-Research shows that THCA has promise for multiple health benefits and medical uses, including:
+Research shows that “raw’ (aka unsmoked, unheated) THCA has promise for multiple health benefits and medical uses:

 What Is THCA Flower?